ldmcdaniel/honeyDoIonic/README.md

 ## What is the project about?

-This is the API for a full MEAN stack todo app.
+This is the Ionic frontend for a full MEAN stack todo app.

 ## What technologies does the project use?

-NPM, Node.js, Express.js, MongoDB, Mongoose, MongoLab, and Heroku.
+NPM, HTML5, CSS3, JavaScript, Ionic, and AngularJS.

 ## Download and install: